-Earlier this year, researcher Philippa Scarlett pointed the Indigenous Services team at the Library to an article she had wrote about Aboriginal soldiers, the Firth brothers, who served in the First Australian Imperial Force (AIF) and the New Zealand Expeditionary Force (NZEF) during World War 1.
+Researcher Philippa Scarlett pointed the Indigenous Services team at the Library to an article she wrote about Aboriginal soldiers, the Firth brothers, who served in the First Australian Imperial Force (AIF) and the New Zealand Expeditionary Force (NZEF) during World War 1.

 To write the article, Philippa Scarlett utilised letters from the Firth brothers that are held in the State Library's collection and have been digitised.
 These letters were written by the Firth Brothers during their service and help tell an interesting story of the war impacted this Family.